ramosn17/APA/README.md

 ### Deliverables
-Five scripts will be generated on Spyder: 1. crime.py will review the data in the large .csv file and develop a datframe of select keys that will be utilized in the merge portion of the project.
-The script will also produce a .csv file entitled **df_final.csv**, which will include the selected keys for df conconated with another dataframe for the counts and percentages of the'Primary Type' (of crime) key 2.
-The 'graph.py' script covers basic data visualization for the dataFrame within 'crime.py'-"Primary Type" key through a Bar and Pie chart 3.
-The script 'weather.py' imports the **weather.csv** datafile and utilizes a groupby function to select relevant key 4&5.
-The 'unemployment.py' script imports the datafile into Spyder and 'crime_project_merge.py' merges the dataFrames into a final .csv file, **analysis_dataset.csv**.
+Five scripts will be generated on Spyder:

+1. 'crime.py' will review the data in the large .csv file and develop a datframe of select keys that will be utilized in the merge portion of the project.
+The script will also produce a .csv file entitled **df.csv**, which will include the selected keys for df conconated with another dataframe for the counts and percentages of the'Primary Type' (of crime) key

+2. The script 'weather.py' imports the **weather.csv** datafile and utilizes a groupby function to select relevant key 4&5.
+3. The 'unemployment.py' script imports the datafile into Spyder and
+4. 'crime_project_merge.py' merges the dataFrames into a final .csv file, **analysis_dataset.csv**.
+You do not need to run the script
+    that generates the **df_final.csv** file.
+Run the merge function-once this loads, the groupby() function will run correctly.

+5. The 'graph.py' script covers basic data visualization for the dataFrame within 'crime.py'-"Primary Type" key through a Bar and Pie

 ### Graph Deliverables

 The graph deliverables produced by the graph.py script will be as follows: